ksclarke/freelib-utils/README.md

 # FreeLibrary Utilities [![Build Status](https://travis-ci.org/ksclarke/freelib-utils.png?branch=master)](https://travis-ci.org/ksclarke/freelib-utils)

-This project is a small collection of convenience and utility classes, mostly used by other FreeLibrary projects.
+This project is a small collection of convenience and utility classes (mostly used by other FreeLibrary projects).
 It includes utilities related to I18N, IO, ResourceBundles, String manipulation, XQuery, ClassLoaders, and Pairtree file systems.

 ### License